fyliu/tdm-calculator/docs/local-database.md

 - [Connect to the local database](#connecting-to-the-local-database)

-  - Edit the `.env` file with your local database connection string information.
+  - Edit the `.env` file with your local database connection string information and source it.

-- [Run the database migrations](#running-database-migrations-and-the-app) to create the database schema and populate it with seed data by opening a terminal in the root directory of the repo and running:
+- [Run the database migrations](#running-database-migrations-and-the-app) to create the database schema and populate it with seed data by opening a terminal in the server directory of the repo and running:

   ```bash
   npm run flyway:migrate